For Organizations and Circus Spaces:

 Carrying appropriate insurance is key to safe and responsible operation of a circus school.
 We urge our members to review their insurance needs with an expert and examine policies carefully.
 AYCO/ACE does not provide advice on insurance products and does not sell insurance.

-1. AYCO endorsed broker Jeremy Perlman of Borden Perlman is available to help you meet all your insurance needs, including general liability, accident, D&O coverage, auto, workers compensation etc. Jeremy provides helpful information on how to assess your needs.
+AYCO/ACE endorsed broker Jeremy Perlman of Borden Perlman is available to help you meet all your insurance needs, including general liability, accident, D&O coverage, auto, workers compensation etc. Jeremy provides helpful information on how to assess your needs.
 His services to circus education organizations are available only to AYCO/ACE members, and ACE Safety Program members receive a 10% discount.
 If you are looking for a broker to help you understand what products to buy to manage your risk and to keep your costs to a minimum, we recommend Jeremy hands down.